 In fact, some of the global merchants that are supported by Paystack currently are

 - Shopify – You can learn about how to integrate it here

-- WooCommerce – Accept payments from anywhere on your WooCommerce store.
+- WooCommerce – Accept payments from anywhere on your WooCommerce store built on WordPress.
 Here’s how

 - Sage – Paystack even lets you update your accounting books when funds come into the business (Coming Soon!) and